George Costakis: The Costakis Collection

-He was so struck by the powerful visual effect of the strong colour and bold geometric design which spoke directly to the senses, that he was determined to rediscover the Suprematist and Constructivist art which had been lost and forgotten in the attics, studios and basements of Moscow and Leningrad.
+He was struck by the visual effect of the strong colour and bold geometric design, that he was determined to rediscover the Suprematist and Constructivist art which had been lost and forgotten in the attics, studios and basements of Moscow and Leningrad.

 He hunted for 'lost' pictures, some that were rolled up and covered with dust.
 He met Vladimir Tatlin and befriended Varvara Stepanova.
 He tracked down friends of Kasimir Malevich and bought works by Liubov Popova and Ivan Kliun.
 He particularly admired Anatoly Zverev, Russian expressionist whom he met in the 1950s.
 Costakis said about Zverev "it was a source of great happiness for me to come into contact with this wonderful artist, and I believe him to be one of the most talented artists in Soviet Russia."

 By the 1960 the apartment of George Costakis in Moscow had become a meeting place for international art collectors and art lovers in general: Russia's unofficial Museum of Modern Art.
 The 'détente' period following the signing of the Paris Peace Accords in 1973 opened up Russia once again to international cultural exchanges the first of which was the showing of the Costakis Collection in Düsseldorf in 1977.

 The same year Costakis, with his family, left the Soviet Union and moved to Greece, but there was an agreement that he should leave 50 per cent of his collection in the State Tretyakov Gallery of Moscow.
 In 1997 the Greek State bought the remaining 1,275 works.
 They are now a part of the permanent collection of the State Museum of Contemporary Art, in Thessaloniki, Greece.